CBD for proctitis

 - Remove the suppository from the foil

-- Lie on your side, bend legs slightly
+- Lie on your side, legs slightly bent

 - Carefully insert the suppository into the anus, as deep as possible